MariaRiosNavarro/nextui_tailwind_payload_app/README.md

 ## D. Run the Project

 1. Go to the /payload/ directory and run 'npm run dev' for PAYLOAD in a terminal.
 Then, open http://localhost:3000/admin in a browser and log in.
+Create some Cards Items in the Collection Cards.

-2. In another terminal, remeins in the root directory and run 'npm run dev' for NEXT.
-Open http://localhost:3000 in a browser, where you should see the Cards info.
+2. In another terminal, remeins in the root directory and run 'npm run dev' for NEXTUI.
+Open in your browser, the recomended localhost port you see in terminal.
+Now you should see the Cards info in Browser.

 ## License